Create and Manage an Organization

-From there, you can access all repositories (there is none in this example) and create a new one.
-There is a list of all the members (
+From here, you can access all repositories (there's currently none here) and create new ones.
+There's a list of all the members (

 People) and teams; in this example, there is only one member (Knut the polar bear), and one team (

-Owners) with one member (yourself) and no repository.
+Owners) with one member (yourself) and no repositories.

-The cog next to the organization's name will lead you to the organization's settings:
+The cog next to the organization's name will lead you to its settings:

 This is where you can change general settings related to your organization, such as its name, avatar, website or visibility.
-It is also where you can delete your organization, and access more advanced settings like organization webhooks:
+You can also delete your organization, and access more advanced settings like organization webhooks:

 Name of the organization is the name that will define the URLs of the organization and of all its repositories; it is recommended to keep it short.
 This name will also appear on the member's profiles (see People).
 On the other hand, the